dhis2/developer-portal/blog/2025-11-27-announcing-civil-registry-lookup-reference-implementation/index.md

 The diagram above conceptualises the key components and interactions of the Civil Registry Lookup Reference Implementation.
 Let us walkthrough the lookup workflow:

-1. From the Capture app, the health worker begins enrolling a participant into the anti-TB DRS programme.
+1. From the Capture app, the health worker begins enrolling a participant into the Anti-TB DRS programme.
 2. The health worker obtains the national ID from the participant and types it into a Capture plugin field which is part of the programme form.
 3. When the health worker clicks the search button next to the national ID field, the Capture app plugin transmits a request to look up the participant by their national ID to a DHIS2 route.
 4. The DHIS2 route proxies the request to a mediator sitting in front of the civil registry.